Get Your Contract Dispute Case Packet — Force Payment Without Court

 Key moments included the testimony of the project manager, where conflicting accounts about change orders laid bare the communication failures.
 Additionally, an expert in construction delays provided insight into how some supply issues were industry-wide and beyond Precision Builders’ control.

 Ultimately, Arbitrator Henderson ruled that both parties bore responsibility for the delays and that some verbal approvals, while sloppy, were binding.
 The decision awarded Precision Builders $310,000—a partial payment reflecting some withheld amounts due to missed deadlines—and required J&R Developments to pay an additional $50,000 for the authorized extra work.
-In turn, Precision Builders was ordered to rectify identified workmanship issues within 45 days at no additional cost.
+In turn, the claimant was ordered to rectify identified workmanship issues within 45 days at no additional cost.

 Though not a perfect win for either side, the arbitration brought closure.
 J&R Developments resumed the project, and Precision Builders corrected deficiencies promptly, salvaging both the project timeline and their reputations.